 Surround yourself with mentors – You need to actively seek out people to build personal and professional relationships.
 A majority of the opportunities in your career will come through a network that has a personal and vested interest in you.
 Look for people who care about you, who have similar values and who live a meaningful life.

-Action – Often your current or former boss is a great place to start – grab coffee with this person in the next 30 days and ask for their input.
+Action: Often your current or former boss is a great place to start.
+Grab coffee with this person in the next 30 days and ask for their input.

-Action – Everyone is a leader.
+Action: Everyone is a leader.
 Look for a leadership development course or program to help develop your potential.

 Be more interested than interesting – When you are meeting with people in your organization, resist the desire to make the discussion about you.
 Make it about them.
 People want to talk about themselves and what they are doing.

-Action – Tomorrow ask lots of questions wherever you go.
+Action: Tomorrow ask lots of questions wherever you go.

-Action – In your next interview, ask to meet with others in the organization.
+Action: In your next interview, ask to meet with others in the organization.
 It is a great way to get an overall perspective on what is happening.

-Action – What smart career risk can you take this coming week?
+Action: What smart career risk can you take this coming week?
 Could you phone a potential employer and meet for an informational session?

-Develop Positive Affirmations – There is a lot of negativity in the market and in the media.
+Develop positive affirmations – There is a lot of negativity in the market and in the media.
 Try looking at the world through a lens that is focused on where the options are and the potential you have to participate in areas of growth.